wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.2.2 - Released on 25 September 2023 =
+= 4.3.0 - Released on 10 October 2023 =
 * New: Compatibility with WP(6.3.1) and WC(8.1.1)
+* New: Compatibility with HPOS
-* New: Added hooks for the RMA Report( Pro ) compatibility
+* New: Added Banner image in ORG backend
-* Fix: Fix item quantity while request submission
-* Fix: button layout issue with popular themes